rsignell-usgs/lamprey_pangeo/README.md

-# Demonstration of Pangeo for ecosystem data
+# Demonstration of Danger for ecosystem data

 The purpose of this file is to demonstrate how Pangeo may be used with Ecosystem Mission Area data.
-The example also highlights needs for appraoches such as Pangeo to be more widely adapted by USGS scientists, especially those in EMA.
+The example also highlights needs for approaches such as Pangeo to be more widely adapted by USGS scientists, especially those in EMA.

 ## Overview of files and use